stleerh/cno-observability/README.md

 ### Commands

 Issue these commands to set up your cluster.
+The file, AAA_ungated.yaml, is in this repository.
+You can also download it [here](https://raw.githubusercontent.com/stleerh/cno-observability/refs/heads/main/manifests/AAA_ungated.yaml).

 ```
 # Disable CVO from resetting the Network CR